mitchellwarr/ITPR6.590_Testing_Plan/Test_Plan.md

 All testers need to have an understanding of the functional and non-functional requirements of the application.
 All testers need to have knowledge of Go and the testing package built into Go.
 Staff will need to be familar with the to-do list software, and GitHub.

 ## Schedule
-The schedule will be kept up to date on the to-do list software on Mitchel's local machine, and uploaded to the git repo.
+The schedule will be kept up to date using [to do list](http://abstractspoon.weebly.com/) and uploaded to the [git repo](https://github.com/mitchellwarr/ITPR6.590_Testing_Plan/blob/master/SoftwareTesting.tdl).

+## Testing Tasks
+### Test scenarios
+Test scenarios are documented on in our [Component_Test_Plan](https://github.com/mitchellwarr/ITPR6.590_Testing_Plan/blob/master/Component_Test_Plan.md)
+### Test Scrips
+Test scripts will be inside our [driver application](https://github.com/mitchellwarr/ITPR6.590_Testing_Plan/driverApp)

+### Issue tracking
+Issue tracking will be kept on [github issue tracker](https://github.com/mitchellwarr/ITPR6.590_Testing_Plan/issues)

+## Envrionmental needs
+The application is developed in Go.
+Set up on the envrioment is documented on [GoLang's website](https://golang.org/doc/install)